simpleweb/romulus-cli/generators/base/templates/README.md

 ## Installation

-Before installation, please make sure you are using the correct Node version.
-This project uses `nvm` to manage Node versions, please run `nvm use` to set your Node version to match the required version in the `.nvmrc` file.
+Before installation, please make sure you have the latest version of [Yarn](https://yarnpkg.com/lang/en/) installed.

-If you do not have `nvm` installed, please install it via the [official installation instructions](https://github.com/creationix/nvm#installation), **not** Homebrew.

-To make life easier, your shell configuration can [automatically switch Node versions for you](https://github.com/creationix/nvm#zsh).

 ### Setup your environment